Program

 Event Program

 Meet Revolutionaries who are creating a greater world.
-The GW InnovationFest program will feature research posters, demonstrations, books, inventions, performances and art—all under one roof!
-Explore the digital program below.
+The GW InnovationFest program will feature research posters, demonstrations, authors, inventions and art—all under one roof!
+Explore the 2026 digital program below.

 Poster Presentation